jonathan-scholbach/jargon/README.md

 # Run

 In order to run __jargon__, you need to move into the directory you have installed __jargon__ to.
-You have to activate the virtual environment first, by typing in a terminal:
+If you were using the virtual environment during install, you have to activate it first, by typing in a terminal:

 On Linux / macOS: